 Bus– There is also a bus service that runs from Golfito to Zancudo, the roads aren’t paved and its very bumpy, dusty, and hot.
 Tickets will run you about $2 one way and takes about 1-1.5 hours.
 (From Zancudo the bus leaves at 6 am.)

-Taxi – Take a taxi to the doorstep of where you’ll be staying, prepare to pay an arm and a leg though as taxis in costa rica aren’t terribly cheap.
+Taxi – Take a taxi to the doorstep of where you’re staying in Zancudo.
+Prepare to pay an arm and a leg though as taxis in costa rica aren’t terribly cheap.

 You won’t find much in town but a couple convenient stores, a handful of restaurants, and locally run ‘cabinas’.
 Again, people usually find themselves in Zancudo to take life in the slow lane for a bit.
 But life here isn’t painfully slow as there are a few things to see and do.

 The biggest draw to Zancudo has the be the 9 mile long, black sand beach.
 Scattered with drift wood and backed by palm trees, you could walk for miles along the shore line and not run into another person.